Haunted Houses - Fake or Real?

 I walked deeper into her backyard and went slightly to the right.
 I felt the presence of a mass grave where several women and babies/young girls were buried.
 Listen to this episode.

-Do you have a haunted story you want to share?
-I would love to read about it in the comments.
+If you have a haunted story to share, I would love to hear about it in the comments.
+Let's foster a community of shared experiences and open discussion about the supernatural.

 Love,